techidaily/site-games-able/source/_posts/exclusive-game-hunt-best-switch-ftp-experience.md

 ## 4. Tetris 99

- Whoever said that Tetris and[Battle Royale games](https://www.makeuseof.com/what-are-battle-royale-games/) don’t mix well together?
+ Whoever said that Tetris and [Battle Royale games](https://www.makeuseof.com/what-are-battle-royale-games/) don’t mix well together?
 Tetris 99 is an online version of the classic game Tetris.
 In it, you’ll compete against up to 98 other players.

  The gameplay is the same as regular Tetris, so your goal is to keep your board clear as much as possible by aligning your bricks into rows to make them disappear.
 One of the key differences is that you can send “garbage” to other players to eliminate them.
 Of course, that’s easier said than done.

  Surprisingly, the competitive aspect of Tetris 99 makes the game a really fun experience.
 Plus, winning a game feels way more satisfying.

- It’s worth noting that while Tetris 99 is technically free, you will need a[Nintendo Switch Online subscription](https://www.makeuseof.com/tag/nintendo-switch-online-everything-need-know/) to play it.
+ It’s worth noting that while Tetris 99 is technically free, you will need a [Nintendo Switch Online subscription](https://www.makeuseof.com/tag/nintendo-switch-online-everything-need-know/) to play it.
 If you’re already subscribed, then this game is worth checking out.

 ## 5. Fortnite